Click here to download the registration forms or to sign up to be notified when registration opens.

 Camp Erin is facilitated by professional bereavement staff of Providence Hospice and specially-trained volunteers.
 Staff and volunteers lead grief activities and sharing times, supervise recreation, and provide support to campers throughout the weekend.
-We have a ratio of 1 adult for every 2 campers.
-A registered nurse is available on-site at all times to dispense medications and respond to any medical concerns which may arise.
+We have a ratio of 1 adult for every 1 camper.
+Registered nurses are available on-site at all times to dispense medications and respond to any medical concerns which may arise.

 Is there a cost to attend Camp Erin Portland?

 No, Camp Erin is offered free of charge to all families.
-Camp Erin Portland is funded by the generous support of Providence Hospice, Providence Foundations, The Moyer Foundation, and many individuals and businesses in the community who donate their time and resources to Camp Erin.
+Camp Erin Portland is funded by the generous support of Providence Hospice, the Providence Foundations, The Eluna Network [[hyperlink to: https://elunanetwork.org]], and many individuals and businesses in the community who donate their time and resources to Camp Erin.
+To learn more about how you can support Camp Erin please click here

 Do all ages participate in the same activities?